Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 POUNDSTONE: Yeah.

 SAGAL: All right, so you still have two more chances.
-There is a number of musicians out there named Steve Ricks, including one whose art form is what?
+There's a number of musicians out there named Steve Ricks, including one whose art form is what?
 A, mix tapes to listen to while you're stoned...

 (LAUGHTER)